TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Data and Sample Selection

 \subsection{Gaia}

-We supplemented our sample with data from \textit{Gaia} DR3 \citep{Gaia2022}, including $G$, $G_{BP}$, and $G_{RP}$ magnitudes, parallaxes, and Renormalized Unit Weight Error (RUWE). \textit{Gaia} data were available for all targets.
+We supplemented our sample with data from \textit{Gaia} DR3 \citep{Gaia2023,10.26131/IRSA544}, including $G$, $G_{BP}$, and $G_{RP}$ magnitudes, parallaxes, and Renormalized Unit Weight Error (RUWE). {The TIC contains \textit{Gaia} DR2 identifiers, and most stars' identifiers did not change from DR2 to DR3, so no further cross-matching was needed.} \textit{Gaia} data were available for all our targets.
 Computing the absolute magnitude $M_G$ from $G$ and parallax, we use a photometric excess and RUWE to identify and remove likely binaries before population analysis.